How to Use Your Free Garden Planner

 Garden Goals

-This page is for you to write down what you hope to achieve and how to get there plus extra space for notes.
-Writing down your goals plus detailing the steps it takes to get there increases the odds that you will achieve your goals.
+This page is for you to write down what you hope to achieve and how to get there, plus extra space for notes.
+Writing down your goals and detailing the steps to get there increases the odds that you will achieve them.
 If you need to print out one page per goal to give yourself more room.
-Take some time on this and remember things can and do change along the way.
+Take some time with this, and remember that things can and do change along the way.
 Also, how much time do you want to spend in the garden?
 Be realistic.
 Don’t set yourself up for failure by overshooting your goals, but don’t be afraid to step out and try something new either.

 Garden Ideas